cchrischen/CUnnect/README.md

    ```sh
    pnpm dev
    ```

+* Credit to [this repo](https://github.com/cornell-dti/trends-mono/tree/main/frontend-starter) for template.
-Credit to Freepik for HomePage svg.
+* Credit to Freepik for HomePage svg.